AllDigital33/RocketTalk-5.1/README.md

 Please read the Overview.PDF file attached for a detailed overview of the hardware and software solution.

-There is also a quick video overview here:  https://vimeo.com/489179754/c7f04c6ab9

 The code in the repository is split between the vehicle code (Arduino / Teensy) and the base station code (iPad / iOS Swift).

 # Disclaimer